-It’s matchday 9 in the Premier League and BetVictor Brand Ambassador Michael Owen is here to provide you with his top tips ahead of the action.
+It’s matchday 9 in the football Premier League and BetVictor Brand Ambassador Michael Owen is here to provide you with his top tips ahead of the action.

 Michael's bet recommendation: Werner to score anytime